 1. Works across platforms and cloud environments to build inherited security, compliance, and identity solutions to protect the entire data.

 2. Verify the identity and device compliance of each access request to reduce risk.

-Google Drive actually has the same file sharing system as Microsoft OneDrive has.
-If you are using a mobile device, you just need to click on the file and share it with the desired cloud storage platform.
-However, Google Drive does not have options for link passwords, expiration dates, or download limits, so Google Drive's file sharing capabilities are a bit weaker in comparison.
+Google Drive actually has the same file-sharing system as Microsoft OneDrive.
+If you use a mobile device, you just need to click on the file and share it with the desired cloud storage platform.
+However, when you share Google Drive with someone, you don't have options for link passwords, expiration dates, or download limits as OneDrive does.
+Hence, Google Drive's file-sharing capabilities are a bit weaker in comparison.